Important-Facts-to-make-an-Earthquake-Proof-Building

-Important Facts to make an Earthquake Proof Building
+Important Facts You Must Know to Build an Earthquake Proof Building in India

-India comes under High Seismic Zone as per the National Centre of Seismology (NCS).
-Indian plate is driving to Asia about a rate of 45 mm/year and rotating slowly anticlockwise.
-As a result, about 56% of India’s land area is prone to medium to severe earthquakes.
+India lies in a high seismic zone, as classified by the National Centre of Seismology (NCS).
+The Indian tectonic plate is driving into Asia at a rate of 45 mm/year, while also rotating slowly anticlockwise.
+As a result, about 56% of India’s land area is prone to medium to severe earthquakes, making the need for Earthquake Proof Buildings more critical than ever.

-India witnessed quite a few devastating earthquakes in recent past which are given below.
+India has witnessed several devastating earthquakes in recent history:

 September 30, 1993Latur